cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 Prior to this feature, developers who wanted to update an application module or add a middleware to their application flow would need to negotiate a new channel in order to use the updated application feature/middleware, resulting in a loss of the accumulated state/liquidity, token fungibility (as the channel would have been encoded in the IBC denom), and any other larger network effects of losing usage of the existing channel from relayers monitoring, etc.

-With channel upgradeability, applications will be able to implement features such as but not limited to: [including a memo field in the packet data for fungible tokens](https://github.com/cosmos/ibc/pull/842), adding [denom metadata to tokens](https://github.com/cosmos/ibc/discussions/719), or utilizing the [fee middleware](https://github.com/cosmos/ibc/tree/main/spec/app/ics-029-fee-payment), all while maintaining the channels on which they currently operate.
+With channel upgradeability, applications will be able to implement features such as but not limited to: potentially adding [denom metadata to tokens](https://github.com/cosmos/ibc/discussions/719), or utilizing the [fee middleware](https://github.com/cosmos/ibc/tree/main/spec/app/ics-029-fee-payment), all while maintaining the channels on which they currently operate.

 This document outlines the channel upgrade feature, and the multiple steps used in the upgrade process.